olivia-zhou/cs411_A5_g6/README.md

 To Peers:

-1) Activate Python Virtual Env Before Working --> Look it up based on what OS you are running, env dir is in root
+1) Make/Activate Python Virtual Env Before Working --> Look it up based on what OS you are running

 2) When env is active, run
     pip install -r requirements.txt